jf2study/intro-rl-pygame/README.md

 ## Summary

-This project provides proof-of-concept application of Reinforcement Learning models on a custom PyGame.
+This project provides a proof-of-concept application of Reinforcement Learning models on a custom PyGame.
-The model uses the data from the game state and rewards to decide on actions
+The models use the data from the game state and rewards to decide on actions

 This proof-of-concept shows that the models tried to adapt their decisions to the reward system
 * Models shows more decisive movement within the context of the game